-Russia mourns victims of Moscow concert hall attack, toll likely to rise
+Russia mourns Moscow concert hall attack victims as death toll rises to 137

 ISIL behind attack?

-The White House said the US government shared information with Russia early this month about a planned attack in Moscow and issued a public advisory to Americans in Russia on March 7.
+The White House said the United States government shared information with Russia early this month about a planned attack in Moscow and issued a public advisory to Americans in Russia on March 7.
 It said ISIL bore sole responsibility for the attack.

 “There was no Ukrainian involvement whatsoever,” US National Security Council spokeswoman Adrienne Watson said.

-Russia’s Foreign Ministry spokeswoman Maria Zakharova said on Sunday any statement made by US authorities to vindicate Kyiv until the end of the probe into the attack should be considered as evidence.
+Russia’s Foreign Ministry spokeswoman Maria Zakharova said that any statement made by US authorities to vindicate Kyiv until the end of the probe into the attack should be considered as evidence.

-Russian Ambassador to the US Anatoly Antonov told the TASS news agency on Saturday the US did not pass any specific information through the Russian embassy in Washington about preparations for the attack.
+Russian Ambassador to the US Anatoly Antonov told TASS on Saturday that the US did not pass any specific information through the Russian embassy in Washington about preparations for the attack.

 “Nothing was passed,” the ambassador said.
 “No concrete information, nothing was transferred to us.”